dtkaplan/USCOTS/PlenarySession/Outline.md

 Originated as the study of the spread of disease: epidemics.

 Much more broadly construed now:
-* The study of the determinants of health and disease for the purpose of useful intervention.
+* The study of the determinants of health and disease for the purpose of useful intervention

 Decisions need to be made
 * with data that are limited and dirty